ntjess/typst-drafting/drafting.typ

 ///
 /// - body (content): Margin note contents, usually text
 /// - par-break (bool): Whether to break the paragraph after the note, which places
 ///   the note on its own line.
-Beware: inline notes with `par-break: false` cannot
-///   have a fill and will behave strangely when oversized content is present.
 /// - ..kwargs (dictionary): Additional properties to apply to the note.
 ///
 #let inline-note(body, par-break: true, ..kwargs) = {